PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 [GraphQL](https://graphql.org/) is a query language for APIs designed by Facebook and intended as a replacement for REST.
 [Apollo Server](https://www.apollographql.com/) is a community maintained open-source server designed for GraphQL that runs on node.
 This post is a really minimal example of getting Apollo Server running - just so one gets a feel for the core parts.
 I'm therefore using a simple json flat file as a data store, and querying that with JavaScript; this isn't a particularly realistic GraphQL use case, but it is deliberately vanilla so as not to distract.

 All code can be downloaded from my [minimal-graphql-apollo-server](https://github.com/PreciousChicken/minimal-graphql-apollo-server) repository.
+This worked example requires NodeJS, if you haven't installed it I'd recommend doing so following this [StackOverflow answer](https://stackoverflow.com/a/24404451).

 I'm running Ubuntu 20.04.1 (Regolith flavour), Node 15.2.0, GraphQL 15.4.0 and Apollo Server 2.19.0.